 Yes.
 The law authorizes us to charge a $10.00 search fee to determine if the records you requested are available.
 Your payment of the search fee does not guarantee that you will receive the records that you requested.
 We cannot refund the search fee.

 We will tell you if the records that you requested are available or not available.
-If the records you requested are available, you must pay a copy fee of $1.00 for each page.
+If the records are available and you want paper copies, we charge a copy fee of $1.00 for each page.
 A page is a single sheet of paper, whether one-sided or two-sided.

 You may pay the fees by credit card, or by a check or money order made payable to Commissioner of Motor Vehicles.

 The FOIL office will not release the record you have requested until payment has been received in full.